worktheclock/replit.github.io/tutorials/27-build-tictactoe-with-websockets-kaboom.md

 });
 ```

-Now let's implement each of these listener functions, starting with `addPlayer`.
+Next we'll implement each of these listener functions, starting with `addPlayer`.

-**Side Note:** Normally, in examples for the custom listeners you'll see the handler code added immediately with an anonymous function, like this:
+**Side Note:** Normally in examples for custom listeners, you'll see the handler code added immediately with an anonymous function, like this:

 ```js
 io.on('connection', function (connection) {